json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 }
 ```

-Note how even though all of the errors actually result from the root schema, they are reported in child nodes.
+Note how even though all of the errors actually result from the root schema, they are reported from child locations.
 This just seems wrong.

 Let's look at the new output: